TroyFletcher/mpu/README.md

 > thank you mq
 >
 > > MPU> Your gratitude means nothing to my cold, dead ALU.
+>
+> rmt potluck at noon on wednesday mq
+>
+> > MPU> Reminder set for Wed at 12:00.
+A thank you would be nice.

 _note the suffix is erased as it is typed and will not appear in the final output_